jugstalt/docs-gviewonline/en/source/server/index.rst

 gView Server
 ============

-This section introduces the gView server.
-The *gView Server* is a map server for the maps created with *gView Carto* in different formats as a map and feature service.
+This section introduces the gView Server.
+The gView Server is a map server that publishes maps, which were previously created with gView Carto, in various formats as a map service.
-Depending on the interface, the card services offer the following functionality:
+Depending on the interface, the map services offer the following functionalities:

-* Export map and legend images
+* Map images
-* Query geo-features
+* Query features
-* Edit geo-features (FeatureServer)
+* Edit features (FeatureServer)

 .. toctree::
    :maxdepth: 2
-   :caption: Table of contents:
+   :caption: Table of Contents:

    inst/installation
    manual/index